Medical Reviewer

 Statistics on OxyContin Use, Misuse, and Addiction

 Overall, the number of fatalities from drug overdoses in 2021 was six times higher than the number recorded in 1999.[8]
-Furthermore, there was an increase of over 16% in drug overdose deaths from 2020 to 2021 alone, with opioids implicated in over 75% of the nearly 107,000 drug overdose deaths in 2021.
+Furthermore, opioids were involved in over 75% of the nearly 107,000 drug overdose deaths in 2022.[9]

 Trends in opioid-involved deaths from 2020 to 2021 have shown the changing landscape of addiction in the US:[10]